space-apes/codeBowl/codeBowlComplexBackup.md

 Finally, the strategic element of this game comes ways that users can increase chances that their player's action will succeed: through careful placement of their players and attention to their player stats: movement, strength, agility.

 ### Combat:
 An attack between 2 players will have a 50% chance to knock the player down, a 25% chance to have no effect, and a 25% chance to knock the attacker down ending that user's turn prematurely.
 If a player attempts an attack and one of his teammates is also adjacent to the target player, there is a 75% chance to knock the player down, a 20% chance to have no effect, and a 5% chance to fail the attack.
+A successful attack moves the attacker into the tile where the target was, and the target back one tile in the direction of the attack.

 ![Blue Player Attacks Red Player With No Ally](images/codeBowlAttackSetupNoAlly.png)
 <br>